 Get Stuff We Love

 No matter what your texture, there are products to help rev up and add volume to even the finest of hair.
-Here are some favorites from the experts.
+Here are some of the best products for thin hair, according to the experts.

 “For the best volume that will last for days, Voloom is the best hair tool I have ever used.
 The volume lasts for days, and will allow you to skip washing your hair, which in turn keeps your hair healthy.
 This product not only gives you volume for days, but it won’t harm your hair either,” said celebrity hairstylist Felix Fischer, whose clients include Maria Tomei, Kate Winslet, Cate Blanchett and Natalie Portman.

 “Volume begins at the roots.
 Focus on adding texture and height to flat hair by applying Got2b's styling powder at the crown of the hair.
 Mix a small amount into the palm of your hands and rub together, flip hair upside down and gently massage the scalp to apply the product.
-Brush hair through for a voluminous, textured finish,” said Michael Boychuck, celebrity colorist and owner of Color Salon inside Caesars Palace.
+Brush hair through for a voluminous, textured finish,” said Michael Boychuck, celebrity colorist and owner of Color Salon inside Caesars Palace in Las Vegas.